ecmwf/IonBeam/docs/domain.rst

 Arrival time
   When IonBeam ingests the observation.
 This may be seconds or days after the observation time, due to network delays, processing, or backfilling.

-Observation time assigns data to windows; arrival time decides when a window is worth building.
+Observation time assigns data to a window.
+Arrival time contributes to the decision about when that window should be built.

 Window Boundaries
 ~~~~~~~~~~~~~~~~~

-Windows are computed deterministically from the Unix epoch, so every replica and every ingestion run agrees on the same boundaries.
-An observation's window is found by truncating its timestamp to the nearest ``aggregation_span`` boundary; the window is ``[window_start, window_start + aggregation_span)``.
+Window boundaries are aligned to the Unix epoch and therefore do not depend on a particular replica or ingestion run.
+Truncating an observation timestamp to the preceding ``aggregation_span`` boundary gives ``window_start``.
+The resulting half-open interval is ``[window_start, window_start + aggregation_span)``.

 For ``aggregation_span: PT1H``, an observation at ``2024-01-15T14:23:45Z`` falls into ``[2024-01-15T14:00:00Z, 2024-01-15T15:00:00Z)``.

 Window Lifecycle
 ~~~~~~~~~~~~~~~~

-A window passes through three phases, each governing how late-arriving data is handled:
+A window passes through three phases.
+These phases balance prompt publication against the need to incorporate late data and eventually produce an immutable result.

 .. code-block:: text